4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 Step 8: Offer Comfort During Discomfort

-The science (Why it works): Pain triggers to release high levels of Cortisol.
+The science (Why it works): Pain triggers the release of high levels of cortisol.
 By providing targeted reassurance, you lower their stress hormones which allows their nervous system to return to a state of rest.

 Step 9: Use the Partner Tag-Team Strategy